scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 minute
 - **Damage Type:** Force

 Summon magical star shards to fall over a target area.
 You cover a 9x9 tile area centered on a point in range.
-For the duration, any creature that starts their turn in the area rolls a wound die.
-On wound, a star falls into them and they must make a Strength save against your spellcasting, taking a wound on fail and adding a wound die on crit.
+For the duration, any creature that starts their turn in the area makes a Strength save against your spellcasting.
+On fail they take 1 wound, adding a wound die on crit.

 Increase the area by 2 and duration by 1 turn for every level cast above 4th.